 Derderian worked for Nike in the 1970s and 80s in product development and design.
 He earned several U.S. patents for his creative work in footwear and apparel.
 He has coached at Amherst (MA) High School for one cross-country season in 1977 and for four years at Salem State College.

-In addition to coaching the GBTC men, Tom Derderian has been cross-country chairman for the USA Track and Field New England Association and vice president of the organization.
+In addition to coaching the GBTC men, Tom Derderian has served as president for the USA Track and Field New England Association as well as vice president and cross-country chairman of the organization.
 Tom is a senior writer for New England Runner magazine.
 His work has appeared in Runner’s World, Running Times, Marathon and Beyond, Track and Field News, and other running publications.

 He is married to long-time GBTC member Cynthia Hastings.
 They have two daughters who have run cross-country and compete occasionally for GBTC.
 They live in Winthrop, MA.